CyrilleB79/winMag/readme.md

       If you still want to move Windows Magnifier view while in table or in list view, you will need to press NVDA+F2 before using Control+Alt+Arrow commands or alternately use NVDA+Windows+O then arrows.
       This option is the best compromise if you want to use Control+Alt+Arrow for both Magnifier and table navigation.
     * Always: Control+Alt+Arrow commands moves the Magnifier's view in any case.
-      This option may be useful if you do not use Control+Alt+Arrow to navigate in table, e.g. because you have changed table navigation shortcuts in NVDA or because you exclusively use [Easy table navigator][5] add-on for table navigation.
+      This option may be useful if you do not use Control+Alt+Arrow to navigate in table, e.g. because you have changed table navigation shortcuts in NVDA or because you exclusively use Easy table navigator add-on for table navigation.

 * Keep Windows Magnifier command window always on top:
   If unchecked, the Magnifier's control window will not be kept always on top of other windows.